-"He knifed me, blood everyplace.
+"He knifed me, blood everywhere.
 I grabbed my waist and thought No!
 No swooning, my girl.
 Steady...."

-When the women faded, it was the moon that stared back like a worried friend.
+When the women faded, it was the moon that stared back like a worried friend in a sky the texture of a fine lady's ball gown.
 Lina snored lightly on the floor at the foot of the bed.
 At some point, long before Jacob's death, the wide untrammeled space that once thrilled her became vacancy.
 A beautiful yet oppressive absence.
 She learned the intricacy of loneliness: the horror of color, the roar of soundlessness and the menace of familiar objects lying still.
 When Jacob was away.
 When neither Patrician nor Lina was enough.
 When the local Baptists tired her out with talk that never extended beyond their fences unless it went all the way to heaven.
 Those women seemed flat to her, convinced they were innocent and therefore free; safe because churched; tough because still alive.
 A new people re-made in vessels old as time.
 Children, in other words, without the joy or the curiosity of a child.
 They had even narrower definitions of God's preferences than her parents.
-Other than themselves (and those who agreed) no one was saved.
+Other than themselves (and those of their kind who agreed) no one was saved.
 The possibility was open to most, however, except children of Ham.
 In addition there were Papists and the tribes of Judah to whom redemption was denied along with a variety of others living willfully in error.
-Repelled as she was by these restrictions, Rebekka held another more personal grudge agaainst them.
+Dismissing these exclusions as the familiar restrictions of all religions, Rebekka held a more personal grudge against them.
 Their children.
-Each time one of hers died, she said it was non-baptism that enraged her.
+Each time one of hers died, she told herself it was anti-baptism that enraged her.
 But the truth was she could not bear to be around their undead, healthy children.
-More than envy she felt each laughing red-cheeked child was an accusation of failure against her own.
-Anyway, they were poor company and of no help to her with solitude that came close to dread; that could rise up without prelude and take her prisoner.
+More than envy she felt that each laughing red-cheeked child of theirs was an accusation of failure, a mockery of her own.
+Anyway, they were poor company and of no help to her with solitude that could rise up without prelude when Jacob was away and take her prisoner.
 She might be bending in a patch of radishes, tossing weeds with the skill of a pub matron dropping coins into her apron.
 Weeds for the stock.
 Then as she stood in molten sunlight pulling the corners of her apron together, the comfortable sounds of the farm would drop.
 Silence would fall like snow floating around her head and shoulders, spreading outward to quiet yet wind-driven leaves, dangling cowbells, the whack of Lina's axe chopping firewood nearby.
 Her skin would flush then chill.
 Sound would return eventually, but the loneliness might remain for days.
 Until, in the middle of it, he would ride up shouting,